Venmani Haridas: Acting

-Haridas has acted in two Malayalam feature films, Swaham and Vanaprastham.
-He acted some Kathakali scenes the movie Vanaprastham, both directed by Shaji N. Karun & Bosco, Shayanam.
+Haridas has acted in two Malayalam feature films, Swaham and Vanaprastham. both directed by Shaji N. Karun & Bosco, Shayanam.
 He has also appeared in a few television serials like Neermathalam Poothakalam written by Kamala Surayya.

 Death

 Haridas died of an acute liver problem in a hospital in Thiruvananthapuram.

 Family

 Haridas is survived by his wife Saraswathi and two sons – actor Sarath Das and Harith.

 Work on Haridas

 A biography of Haridas, titled Bhava Gayakan, has been published by Rainbow Books.
 Dr. N.P.
 Vijayakrishnan is the author.
 The 2012 documentary film 'Chitharanjini: Remembering the Maestro', is focused on the musical life of Haridas.

 Chitharanjini is a documentary film made on the musical life of the Kathakali of Venmani Haridas directed by Ratheesh.